- Written by Dr.Mehmet Demircioglu

 Some patients are attracted by very large graft promises because they sound like better value.
 I see it differently.
 The right graft number is the number that gives useful coverage while protecting the donor area for the future.

 If the donor is weak, if hair loss is advanced, or if the patient is young with ongoing loss, the safer plan may be more conservative than the patient expected.
 That is not a failure.
-It is long term planning.
+It protects planning for the years ahead.

 A low price does not by itself mean poor surgery, but it should make the patient ask what is missing.
 Is the doctor involved?
 Is the surgery rushed?
 Are many patients treated at the same time?
 Is the graft number realistic?
 Is aftercare real?

-With hair transplant cost in Turkey, judge price together with clinic model.
+When reading hair transplant cost in Turkey, judge price together with the clinic model.
 A cheap procedure can become expensive if repair is needed later.

 Patients should not chase price alone.
 They should compare value, responsibility, and donor protection.